 Legacy and Lessons Learned

-In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the United States, the Soviet Union, Great Britain, and France.
-These sectors were meant to be temporary, but as the Cold War escalated between the United States and the Soviet Union, tensions between the powers grew.
+In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: Four polities of the world are selected for this study, namely the United States, the Soviet Union, Great Britain, and France.
+What was supposed to be temporary were these sectors; however, with the intensity of the Cold War between the United States and the Soviet Union, rivalry increased.

 The Decision to Build